Group of motorbike riders on a chain ferry

 5 Essential Tips for Group Riding: A Beginner’s Guide

 When motorcyclists come together, they often like to ride as a group.
-Group riding can be an exhilarating and enjoyable experience, but it also demands discipline and awareness to ensure safety for everyone involved.
-To make the most of group riding, riders should follow a set of standard techniques designed to promote safety, maintain order, and enhance the overall experience.
-This guide outlines key strategies that help motorcyclists ride together while prioritising their well-being and that of others on the road.
-Riding in a group means adopting different riding habit.
-You need to ride close enough to each other to avoid vehicles coming between you, while keeping a reasonable distance to allow time for emergency braking.
+Group riding can be an exhilarating and enjoyable experience.
+Still, it demands discipline and awareness.
+This ensures safety for everyone involved.
+To make the most of group riding, riders should follow standard techniques.
+Designed to promote safety.
+They help keep order and enhance the overall experience.
+This guide outlines key strategies for motorcyclists to ride together.
+These strategies prioritise their well-being and that of others on the road.
+Riding in a group means adopting different riding habits.
+You need to ride close enough to each other to avoid vehicles from getting between you.
+At the same time, keep a reasonable distance to allow time for emergency braking.

 1. Understand the Basics Before You Ride

 Before heading out, make sure you understand the group’s expectations.
 A good group ride starts with a clear briefing.
 This should cover the route, the destination, and the group’s riding rules.
-If you’re new to the group, make sure you know where you fit in and how the group operates, such as how to handle turns or junctions.
-Communication is key, and everyone should be aware of the plan in case someone gets separated or lost.
+If you’re new to the group, make sure you know where you fit in.
+Understand how the group operates.
+Learn how to handle turns or junctions.
+Communication is key, and everyone should be aware of the plan just in case the group gets separate.
 To avoid separation we would used the drop off or buddy system.

 2. Stay in Your Position